Margy-Garzon/FineTuning_Bert/README.md

 ## Study Summary

-> **In this paper, we present the tuning and adaptation of BERT, a pre-trained Transformer-based model, with the objective of improving classification performance in natural language processing.**
+> **In this project, we present the tuning and adaptation of BERT, a pre-trained Transformer-based model, with the objective of improving classification performance in natural language processing.**

 The study focuses on a dataset from Sinco, a communication management platform where users raise various issues and situations.
 A major challenge identified was __class imbalance__ due to the diversity of situations presented.